 Applied Dharma - Our Community In Discussion

-Beginning in June and continuing for a year, the topic for our gathering will be the Tibetan slogans known as lojong (or mind-training) teachings, using Pema Chödrön’s commentary.
-Pema’s commentary comes from a classical Tibetan text called The Root Text of Seven Points of Training the Mind by Chekawa Yeshe Dorje.
-Her teacher, Chögyam Trungpa, inspired Pema’s writings and the creation of Compassion Cards, which are the resource for our discussion.
+Beginning in June 2025 and continuing for one year, the topic for our gatherings will be the Tibetan slogans known as lojong (mind-training) teachings, using Pema Chödrön’s commentary.
+Pema’s commentary is based on the classical Tibetan text The Root Text of the Seven Points of Training the Mind by Chekawa Yeshe Dorje.
+Her teacher, Chögyam Trungpa, inspired both Pema’s writings and the creation of the Compassion Cards, which will serve as a resource for our discussions.

-Pema generally suggests randomly picking a slogan each morning (or month as we’ll do for Applied Dharma) and applying its message to experiences that arise as we go about our day.
-The thinking is that this practice equips us with skillful pointers about how to act and react in life’s situations.
+Pema generally suggests randomly selecting a slogan each morning (or each month, as we will do for Applied Dharma) and applying its message to experiences that arise throughout the day.
+The intention is that this practice equips us with skillful guidance for how to respond to life’s situations.

 “Generosity is the ornament of the world